 CGS 720/721 Laboratory Rotations and Advisor Selection

 First Year Curriculum Ph.D. students are required to enroll in three 10-12 week laboratory rotations spanning Fall (2 credit hours) and Spring (5 credit hours) semesters of the first year.
 To achieve full credit in the Spring semester, students will be required to attend the seminars and journal clubs of the program in which they are participating.
-Students receiving a Dean's Scholarship or CGS grant support will rotate through at least two different laboratories (different mentors) to maximize their exposure to a diversity of scientific experiences and technologies.
+Ph.D. students will rotate through at least three different laboratories to maximize their exposure to adiversity of scientific experiences and technologies.
 In exceptional circumstances, with approval from the Associate Dean for Education in consultation with the Dean, students may rotate twice in the same lab.
-Self-funded or mentor-supported students while not required to rotate through two separate laboratories in the first year are still encouraged to do so.
+Self-funded or mentor-supported students while not required to rotate through three different laboratories in the first year are still encouraged to do so.

 MS degree students do not sign up for laboratory rotations through the core curriculum.
 MS degree students should consult with their respective graduate coordinator and/or mentor to decide on the appropriate number of laboratories in which to rotate.